 It has two elements:

 - Flat-rate subsidy.
-The scheme provides a flat-rate subsidy to qualifying employers based on the numbers of paid and eligible employees on the employer’s payroll.
+The scheme provides qualifying employers with a flat-rate subsidy based on the amount of paid and eligible employees on their payroll.

 - Reduced rate of PRSI of 0.5%.
 A reduced rate of employers’ PRSI of 0.5% will be applied on eligible wages paid.